anesmeftah/alpha-beta-crown-evaluation/README.md

 Formally verifying neural networks is critical for safety-critical applications such as autonomous driving, medical systems, and robotics.
 The **Verification of Neural Networks Competition (VNN-COMP)** provides a standardized benchmark suite to evaluate state-of-the-art verifiers.

 This repository focuses on evaluating the **reproducibility and performance** of **α,β-CROWN** (alpha-beta-CROWN), an award-winning neural network verifier.
 By running independent local evaluations against official competition benchmarks (starting with VNN-COMP **CIFAR2020**), this project aims to:
-- Assess verification result consistency (SAT / UNSAT / Timeout agreement rates).
+- Assess verification result consistency (SAT / UNSAT / Timeout / Unknown agreement rates).
 - Quantify performance and runtime variations across different execution environments.
 - Provide automated tools for log parsing, dataset normalization, and comparative statistical reporting.